vanakenm/blog-11ty/src/whattheysay.md

 - You make good points and proposals - it feels without any concerns for your job (when I ask if we really need to make the software at all)
 - Martin Van Aken - "Martin the First" for those who know, long may he reign! (when I returned to a company I worked for before, where the new CTO is also named Martin)
 - We don't need a boss.
 We just need someone to do for us what Martin is doing for the dev team (from a colleague in another team)
-- You know you are a cowboy so you temper that pretty well yourself
+- You know you are a cowboy so you temper it pretty well yourself
+- After working with you, I now demand 120 words per minutes.
+Less than that it's a regression